piouson/kubernetes-bootcamp/README.md

 ### Directly accessing the REST API

 Two things are required to access a cluster - the **location** of the cluster and the **credentials** to access it.
 Thus far, we have used `kubectl` to access the API by running `kubectl` commands.
-The location and credentials that `kubectl` uses were automatically configured by Minikube during our [lab environment setup](#4-kubernetes-lab-environment).
+The location and credentials that `kubectl` uses were automatically configured by Minikube during our [Minikube environment setup](#4-kubernetes-lab-environment).

 Run `kubectl config view` to see the location and credentials configured for `kubectl`.